The Red List of Trains in Japan

 Photos

-When the 9000 series were used on Ikebukuro Line, there was a sticker on a front gangway.
+When the 9000 series were used on the Ikebukuro Line, there was a sticker on a front gangway.

 In 2013, Seibu repainted a unit red and white, as if being a Keikyu train.
 It was called "RED LUCKY TRAIN".